A Trick of the Light

 Then that meant the other blue diamonds were…

 Levi hurried and locked the door behind him.
-On the table in plan view was the small sheet of tracking chips he brought, only now one was missing.
+On the table in plain view was the small sheet of tracking chips he brought, only now one was missing.

 He took out his cell phone and texted Madeline.